 The FIR path computes the sensor correction signal below about 0.4 Hz.
 The first block of the FIR path (module 0 in the MEDM screen) is shown in figure 4.
 This block has 3 jobs.
 First, it inverts the STS-2 response, so we have a displacement signal.
 Second, it applies a very low frequency highpass filter.
 This highpass filter must have at least 4 DC zeros, so that we have an AC coupled system (the STS-2 inversion has 3 DC poles).
 The very low frequency highpass also assists the FIR filter by rolling off the very low frequency signals.
 The frequency response of FIR filters for periods longer than the filter history is fixed at some DC value, so IIR filters are better suited for very low frequency roll off.
 Finally, module zero has an anti-alias filter at 32 Hz.
 The FIR filter samples at 64 samples/ sec.
 The anti-alias filter is a 4th order elliptic with zeros at 64 and 128 Hz, and should be very good at keeping aliased noise out of the few Hz around DC.
-The anti-alias filter is unusual, because it allows aliasing of signals from 32 Hz and above almost, but not quite back down to DC.
-We really only care right around DC (64 Hz alias) because the IIR path will control the signals above 1 Hz, so we choose an anti-alias filter with very good phase performance at 1 Hz, but poor aliasing above a few Hz.

 Figure 4: Module 0 of the FIR path.
 This filter set converts the STS-2 into displacement, rolls off the very low frequency signals, and has an anti-alias filter for the FIR.
-Note that the anti-alias filter has very little phase distortion below 1 Hz, which is achieved by only cutting off signals at about 64 Hz and above.